Are you guilty of making these financial mistakes over and over again?

 What do you think?
 You do something 20 times and got the same result each time.
 What will happen the 21st time you do it?
 It's really amazing when we repeat the same mistake over and over and still think that somehow it will come out different if we try it yet again.
 They say that man is brighter than the animals because we have the ability to learn.
-Sometimes when you watch people make the same financial mistakes over and over, you can't help but wonder about their intelligence.
+Sometimes when you watch people make the same financial mistakes over and over, you can't help but wonder.

 Have you ever thought about the phrase "spending time"?
 It's a good reminder that we spend our time just like we spend our money.
 Each day we start out with a certain amount of time that we can use for work, family, chores and entertainment.
 And much as we'd like it, there's no such thing as a 25-hour day.
 Almost makes you wonder whether we should try to budget our time.

 Another thought about time.
 Have you ever brought a new purchase home and then been surprised by how much of your time it consumed?
 It could be something that was meant for amusement (video games) that's hard to stay away from.
 But it's almost as if this item eats holes in your day that you're almost helpless to avoid.

 Am I the only one bugged by ads that claim "only 24 easy monthly payments"?
 Every payment that I've ever made in my life brought some degree of pain.

 And what about the ads that offer something for three monthly payments of $39.95 plus $7.50 shipping and handling.
 Are we really so slow on math that we don't realize that we're paying nearly $130 for whatever it is?
 It must work because the advertisers keep doing it.